Home » News » Company News » JN Inconel 718 Product Overview

 • Air cool.

-This aging sequence precipitates fine γ' and gamma double γ'' phases within the matrix, dramatically increasing strength and hardness while maintaining good toughness.
+Aging produces fine γ' and γ'' phases within the matrix, substantially increasing strength and hardness while retaining good toughness.
 Precise control of the heat treatment is paramount for achieving the desired Inconel 718 material properties.

 Inconel 718 vs 625